-Two layer (3mm) lift completely un-noticeable when first inserted.
-Three layer (4.5mm) could just detect slight elevation/kick up right hip.
+Fitting: A 3mm heel lift was completely un-noticeable when inserted.
+A 5mm heel lift and I could just detect slight elevation or kick up at the right hip.
 I go with the latter.
-Later will get someone with a good eye to assess hip heights at the ASIS to determine if further height increase warranted.
-While I do not have a high degree of anterior rotation at the left hip due to daily rehab exercises for the low back injury, there is some which is expected to normalise/back-off with the influence of the right heel lift.
-This changes functional left leg length (making it slightly longer), hence, the possibility for needing to increase the thickness of the right heel lift as the structure changes and adapts.
+While I do not have a high degree of anterior rotation at the left hip due to daily rehab exercises for the low back injury and left SIJ instability, there is some which is expected to normalise with the influence of the right heel lift.
+This change from a position of anterior rotation to level changes functional leg length...making the left leg slightly longer.
+Hence, the possibility exists to increase the thickness of the right heel lift as the structure changes and adapts over time.

-Since insertion of 4.5mm heel lift in right shoe on 28 Jan 21 for treatment of SRLS, within two days left knee has begun bearing weight and ability both up and down stairs improved.
+Observations: Since insertion of a 5mm heel lift in right shoe on 28 Jan 21 for treatment of SRLS, on the very next day pain at the head of the fibula in the left knee that I had been feeling with every step taken was not there.
+Also, I had the sensation of being able to once again breath energy into my feet.
+Weight bearing and ability both up and down stairs improved.
 Pain reaction from standing stationary reduced.
-The reason for trialing the heel lift was to prevent further injury to lumbar spine.
+The reason for trialling the heel lift was to improve the lumbar spine.
 Improved knee function of this nature was not expected.

-Also in the therapy mix recently has been daily use of a Healy electrical and EMF frequency assessment and treatment device.
-Interestingly, running the Chakra assessment and treatment in Resonance mode, the lower Root and Sacral Chakras always registered poor numbers compared to the higher level Chakras in the body.
-After a week of using the right heel lift, these Chakras are now consistently registering higher than all the others.
+Also in the therapy mix at that time had been daily use of a Healy frequency assessment and treatment device.
+Interestingly, running the Chakra assessment in Resonance mode, the lower Root, Sacral and Plexus Chakras always registered poor vitality/energy levels compared to the higher Chakras in the body.
+After a week of using the right heel lift, these lower Chakras were now consistently registering high levels.